 Sometimes the chemicals used during clothing production can linger.
 Dark jeans require a large amount of dye and chemicals to allow them to keep their color strong and vibrant.
 Removing the smell from these chemicals can be a challenge.
 Here are some things to try that others have had success with.

 Steps to Remove the Odor:

-- Vinegar is a great deodorizer.
+- Vinegar is also great deodorizer.
 Add some to the washing cycle and wash as normal.
 A normal sized load takes between ½ – 1 cup and a small load would require just ¼ cup.

 - Another option is to add some borax to the washing cycle.
 Read the label for the appropriate amounts.

 - Some cleaners, such as OxiClean and borax, may cause some fading.
 Test a small, inconspicuous area first to ensure the color is not affected.

 - Do not add other clothes to the wash while treating the jeans as the other clothes could pick up some of the smell if it is not successfully removed.